-Joint Monitoring Committee (JMC)
+Monitoring Committee (MC)

-The continuous involvement of all relevant partners (i.e. public institutions, social and economic partners, civil society) in the Joint monitoring committee (JMC) will be secured primarily through national delegations (national committees) who can voice their positions on strategic matters concerning the implementation of the Programme.
+The continuous involvement of all relevant partners (i.e., public institutions, social and economic partners, civil society) in the Monitoring committee (MC) will be secured primarily through national delegations (national committees) who can voice their positions on strategic matters concerning the implementation of the programme.
 Inclusion of bodies representing civil society including those promoting social inclusion, fundamental rights, rights of persons of disabilities, gender equality and non-discrimination will be secured by the national delegation of each participating country.

-The composition of the JMC will be agreed in communication with the participating countries and described in detail in JMC Rules of Procedures.
-The EC representative will participate in JMC in an advisory capacity.
+The composition of the MC will be agreed in communication with the participating countries and described in detail in MC Rules of Procedures.
+The EC representative will participate in MC in an advisory capacity.

-In line with Article 29(2) on Interreg Regulation the composition of JMC shall be published on Programme website.
-The JMC shall carry out functions listed in Article 30 of Interreg Regulation.
+In line with Article 29(2) on Interreg Regulation the composition of MC shall be published on programme website.

+The MC shall carry out functions listed in Article 30 of Interreg Regulation.